wgreenberg/jot/README.md

-jot, a drop dead simple CLI note taker
+jot: drop dead simple CLI note taking
 --------------------------------------

 `jot` is a tiny note taking utility written in Go.
 The goal here was to make